GauravSinghThakur/linuxgitmsr-viz/README.md

     -----------------------------------------------------------------

-Welcome to your Node.js project on Cloud9 IDE!
+Welcome to your Angular.js project on Cloud9 IDE!

-This chat example showcases how to use `socket.io` with a static `express` server.
+This Project is meant to Visualize the commit Propagation in the super-repository of Linux (Linus Torvalds) in 2012.

 ## Running the server